SAP-samples/teched2025-AD170/exercises/ex1/README.md

     ![MDK](images/1.3.11.png)

-### Exercise 1.4 - Display the QR code for onboarding the Mobile app
+### Exercise 1.4 - Display the QR Code for onboarding the Mobile App

 You will now run the initial application on the Mobile client installed on your device by scanning the on-boarding QR code.